- Electric vehicle charging

 There are no reviews featuring this term Show all reviews

-- Electric oven and hob, microwave, fridge/freezer, washer/dryer, dishwasher
+- Electric oven, induction hob, microwave, fridge/freezer, washing machine, tumble dryer, dishwasher

 - Bed linen and towels inc. in rent